cyborguk/cyborguk.github.io/_posts/2025-06-05-self-hosted-bookmarking.md

 I really want a solution that I can trust to store bookmarks and local copies of articles without having to keep checking if it's worked OK.
 I realise that Pocket never stored local copies but this feature is pretty compelling to me.
 Readeck was mentioned in a comment on the Github issue, and I was intrigued.
 So, I guess I was going to try the _third_ attempt at a replacement for Pocket inside 1 week...

-Things I liked about karakeep: fast, nice UI, browser extension, decent android app, ability to additionally archive pages with SingleFile.
+**Things I liked about karakeep**: fast, nice UI, browser extension, decent android app, ability to additionally archive pages with SingleFile.
 Ingestion of RSS feeds (such as items that I've bookmarked on mastodon or reddit).
 I didn't try the optional AI features but some people may find it helpful.

-Things I didn't like so much: the dealbreaker cookie problem.
+**Things I didn't like so much**: the dealbreaker cookie problem.
 Also, when viewing links in karakeep, the default action is to open the source website when clicked on - I think I'd rather read my local copy by default.

 ## Readeck